destinmoulton/tiddlybench-cli/README.md

 -   Inbox (`-i`)
 -   Journal (`-j`)

+You can repurpose either of them to fit your needs.
+General use case is to set the Inbox title to something static, like `Inbox`, and then set the Journal to a date generated title.
+See [Date and Time in Titles](#date-and-time-in-titles) for information on what date time string substitutions are available.

-# Date and Time in Titles
+## Date and Time in Titles

 You can configure the tiddlers (either Inbox or Journal) to use date and time string substitutions.